Douglas-L/pasture_snap/README.md

 # Approach

 I took an iterative approach to this project, beginning with a simpler binary classification problem and gradually expanding the data sources and model capabilities to address my question of evaluating pasture quality from a field photo.
-I go into detail about that in my [blog post](link).
 I will focus on the final model on this page.

 # Data